pyOpenSci/handbook/community/events/sprints.md

 Supporting all of these participants is crucial to our mission and can require significant effort during a sprint event.

 As such, it's important for anyone leading a sprint to come prepared!

-### Sprint Participant Motivations

-Sprint participants are often motivated by different things:

-* Some come to learn.
-* Some come to help and support a project they care about.
-* Some come to connect and build community.

-pyOpenSci supports and empowers all of these motivations, with an emphasis on empowering contributors who are newer to contributing while greatly benefiting from more experienced sprinters who can help move the organization forward.
+In some cases having community helpers will go along way to supporting beginner contributor success.

-### Sprint Infrastructure - GitHub Project Boards
+## Sprint Infrastructure - GitHub Project Boards

 To efficiently manage and track contributions during sprints, pyOpenSci utilizes GitHub project boards.
 These boards help us organize tasks that participants can work on.
 This ensures that